molejar/pyEnum/README.md

     class TestEnum(Enum):

-        # item with no description
+        # attribute with no description, the name will be 'FIRST_ITEM' and empty string as description
         FIRST_ITEM  = 1

-        # item with description
+        # attribute with description
         SECOND_ITEM = (2, 'Description for second item')

-        # item with description and custom string name
+        # attribute with description and custom string name
         THIRD_ITEM  = (3, 'third', 'Description for third item')

-        # item with custom string name (the description must be specified as empty string)
+        # attribute with custom string name (the description must be specified as empty string)
         FOURTH_ITEM = (4, 'fourth', '')

-    # Usage
+    # Read attributes value and name
     print(TestEnum.SECOND_ITEM)    # 2
     print(TestEnum['FIRST_ITEM'])  # 1
     print(TestEnum[1])             # 'FIRST_ITEM'
     print(TestEnum[3])             # 'third'
     print(TestEnum['third'])       # 3

+    # Get count of all attributes
     print(len(TestEnum))           # 4

+    # Get list with all attributes name
+    names = [item[0] for item in TestEnum] print(names)

+    # Get list with all attributes value
+    values = [item[1] for item in TestEnum] print(values)

+    # Read all items
     for name, value, desc in TestEnum:
         print('{} = {} ({})'.format(name, value, desc))
 ```